 The good thing is, we’ll help you figure out what’s okay – and what’s not okay – to feed your furry friends at treat time.

 Table of Contents

-- Choosing the rabbit treats
+- What are the best rabbit treats for your bunny

 - Foods that must be avoided

 - Hay should make the majority of your rabbit’s diet

 - Use rabbit treats for training!

 Limiting how many treats they eat – even if it’s healthy